The Basement Tapes: Legacy

 While removed from the public's gaze, Dylan and the Band made music very different from the recordings of other major artists.
 Andy Gill writes, "Musically, the songs were completely at odds with what was going on in the rest of the pop world, which during the long, hot summer of 1967 was celebrating the birth of the hippie movement with a gaudy explosion of 'psychedelic' music—mostly facile paeans to universal love draped in interminable guitar solos."
 Patrick Humphries itemizes the ways in which Dylan's songs dissented from the dominant ethos of rock culture: "While the rock world vented its spleen on parents and leaders, Dylan was singing privately about parental fidelity.
 While George Harrison was testifying that life went on within and without you, Dylan was taking his potatoes down to be mashed.
 While Mick Jagger was 2,000 light years from home, Dylan was strapping himself to a tree with roots."

 This aspect of the basement recordings became obvious when Dylan chose to record his next album, John Wesley Harding, in Nashville in late 1967.
 The songs on that record, according to Howard Sounes, revealed the influence of Dylan's daily reading of both the Bible and the Hank Williams songbook.
 And its sound came as a shock to other rock musicians.
 As producer Bob Johnston recalled, "Every artist in the world was in the studio trying to make the biggest-sounding record they possibly could.
 So what does [Dylan] do?
 He comes to Nashville and tells me he wants to record with a bass, drum and guitar."
 Dylan summed up the gap: "At that time psychedelic rock was overtaking the universe and we were singing these homespun ballads."

 When the Band began work on their debut album, Music from Big Pink, in a New York studio in January 1968, they employed a recording technique similar to the one they had become familiar with during The Basement Tapes sessions.
-As Robertson described it, "We used the same kind of mike on everything.
+As Robertson described it, "We used the same kind of mic on everything.
 A bit of an anti-studio approach.
 And we realized what was comfortable to us was turning wherever we were into a studio.
 Like the Big Pink technique."
 That technique influenced groups including the Beatles, writes Griffin, who calls their Twickenham Get Back sessions in early 1969 an effort to record "in the honest, live, no frills, no overdubs, down home way that the Hawks/Band did for The Basement Tapes".